Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 This proof is fairly long.
-To outline, we give the following: \begin{itemize} \item[(I)] Concave affine $3$-manifolds of type I. \item[(II)] Concave affine $3$-manifolds of type II. \begin{itemize} \item[(A)] there exist three mutually \hyperlink{term-ovl}{overlapping} bihedral $3$-crescents in $\Lambda(R)$ for a bihedral crescent $R$ in $\che M_J$. \begin{itemize} \item[(i)] There is a pair of \hyperlink{term-opp}{opposite} bihedral $3$-crescents in $\Lambda(R)$.
-By Lemma \ref{lem:casei}, $M$ is covered by an affine Hopf $3$-manifold finitely. \item[(ii)] Otherwise, $\dev_J| \Lambda_{1}(R)$ is a homeomorphism to $H- K$ for a properly convex domain $K$ and a $3$-hemisphere $H$ containing $K$, and $\Lambda(R)$ contains a toral bihedral $3$-crescent.
-Lemma \ref{lem:toralpi} gives us a toral $\pi$-submanifold.
-We obtain this by three steps (a), (b), (c) below. \end{itemize} \item[(B)] Otherwise, all bihedral $3$-crescents $R$ have $\dev_{J}(I_R)$ containing a fixed pair of points $q, q_-$.
-Then $\Lambda(R)$ is a union of segments from $q$ to $q_-$. \begin{itemize} \item[(i)] A closed curve in a component $A_1$ of $\Bd \Lambda(R) \cap M_J$ bounds a disk in the union $A_{1, +}$ of lines from $q$ to $q_-$ passing $A_1$.
-Here, the situation is similar to (A)(i) and we use Lemma \ref{lem:toralpi}. \item[(ii)] Otherwise, $A_{1, +}$ is an annulus.
-We show that this case does not happen. \end{itemize} \end{itemize} \end{itemize} After (II), we assume that there is no hemispherical $3$-crescent in $\che M_{J}$.
-(See Hypothesis \ref{hyp:nohem}.)
+To outline, we give the following: \begin{itemize} \item[(I)] Concave affine $3$-manifolds of type I. \item[(II)] Concave affine $3$-manifolds of type II. \begin{itemize} \item[(A)] There exist three mutually \hyperlink{term-ovl}{overlapping} bihedral $3$-crescents in $\Lambda(R)$ for a bihedral $3$-crescent $R$ in $\che M_h$. \begin{itemize} \item[(i)] There is a pair of \hyperlink{term-opp}{opposite} bihedral $3$-crescents in $\Lambda(R)$.
+By Lemma \ref{lem:casei}, $M$ is covered by an affine Hopf $3$-manifold finitely. \item[(ii)] Otherwise, $\dev_h| \Lambda_{1}(R)$ is a homeomorphism to $H- K$ for a properly convex domain $K$ and a $3$-hemisphere $H$ containing $K$, and $\Lambda(R)$ contains a toral bihedral $3$-crescent.
+Lemma \ref{lem:toralpi} gives us a toral $\pi$-submanifold. \end{itemize} \item[(B)] Otherwise, all bihedral $3$-crescents $R$ have $\dev_{h}(I_R)$ containing a fixed pair of points $q, q_-$.
+Then $\Lambda(R)$ is a union of segments from $q$ to $q_-$. \begin{itemize} \item[(i)] A closed curve in a component $A_1$ of $\Bd \Lambda(R) \cap M_h$ bounds a disk in the union $A_{1, +}$ of lines from $q$ to $q_-$ passing $A_1$.
+Here, the situation is similar to (A)(i), and we use Lemma \ref{lem:toralpi}. \item[(ii)] Otherwise, $A_{1, +}$ is an annulus.
+We show that this case does not happen. \end{itemize} \end{itemize} \end{itemize}